getbubblenow/bubble-flexrouter/README-release.md

 where `<username>` is the name of the user who ran `flex_init.sh`

 #### Run the router
-Now that you have your environment variable set, you can run the router:
+Now that you have your environment variable set, you can run the router.

+On Linux and Mac OS:

+    sudo bubble-flexrouter

+On Windows, use `runas` to run `bubble-flexrouter` as Administrator:

-    bubble-flexrouter
+    runas /user:domainname\username bubble-flexrouter

 To see all available options: